dotnet/docs/docs/core/whats-new/dotnet-core-3-0.md

 # What's new in .NET Core 3.0 (Preview 1)

 This article describes what is new in .NET Core 3.0 (preview 1).
 One of the biggest enhancements is support for Windows desktop applications (Windows only).
-By utilizing a .NET Core 3.0 Windows Desktop pack, you can port your Windows Forms, Windows Presentation Foundation (WPF), and Entity Framework 6 (EF6) applications.
-To be clear, the Windows Desktop pack is only supported on Windows.
-For more information, see the section [Windows Desktop pack](#desktop-pack) below.
+By utilizing a .NET Core 3.0 component called Windows Desktop, you can port your Windows Forms Windows Presentation Foundation (WPF) applications.
+To be clear, the Windows Desktop component is only supported on Windows.
+For more information, see the section [Windows desktop](#windows-desktop) below.

 .NET Core 3.0 adds support for C# 8.0.